 What is the treatment for a spleen injury?

-- Children with a spleen injury will be admitted to the hospital so they can be watched closely.
-Those with a grade IV injury are usually hospitalized in the Intensive Care Unit.
-Unstable children may need an emergency operation first.
+- Children with a spleen injury will be admitted to the hospital so that they can be watched closely.
+Those who are unstable are usually hospitalized in the Intensive Care Unit.
+Emergency operation may be required in rare instances.

-- Bed rest in the hospital until symptoms have disappeared
+- Bed rest in the hospital until severe symptoms have disappeared

 - Several physical exams and blood tests are done to determine your child’s condition